oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 There are two distinct modes into TAO :

-1. `DEBUG` mode (akka Development mode)
+1. `DEBUG` mode (_aka_ Development mode)
-2. `PRODUCTION` mode (akka Bundle mode)
+2. `PRODUCTION` mode (_aka_ Bundle mode)

 You can change the mode by switching the value of the constant `DEBUG_MODE` into `config/generis.conf.php`

-On of the main difference between those two modes is the client side source code is optimized.
+The main difference between those two modes is the client side source code is optimized.
 Per extension, the source code is aggregated into bundles, transformed and optimized :

 The bundler is available as a Grunt task in the repository [oat-sa/grunt-tao-bundle](https://github.com/oat-sa/grunt-tao-bundle).

 ![bundler](../resources/tao-bundler.png)

  - The bundler create bundles per extension and per target (backoffice, frontoffice, separate entry point, etc.)
- - Libraries and the core framework is in a `vendor` bundle
+ - Libraries and the core framework are in a `vendor` bundle
- - The optimizer supports UglifyJs and Babbel.
+ - The optimizer supports [UglifyJs](https://github.com/mishoo/UglifyJS) and [Babel](https://babeljs.io/)
  - Each extension needs to configure its bundles into the files `views/build/grunt/bundle.js`
  - Bundling is done during the release of an extension, not during it's development.